Azure-Samples/bc-community-samples/toll-device-app/README.md

 The contract is instantiated by the [azure/logic-apps/toll-enforce-new-admin-form-email.json](azure/logic-apps/toll-enforce-new-admin-form-email.json) Logic App.
 There is a [Microsoft Form](https://forms.office.com/Pages/ResponsePage.aspx?id=3Lt3--vGs02UAOXn9NV_scwAE4PWTPxFg9B_QZcw6HlUODhJNlNKT1VGVElRSlRTMUFCV0NaSDNIMC4u) which--when ran, re-deploys the contract and configures all new fees schedules for the city.
 The details of the new fees schedule and the new Ethereum contract instance address are emailed to the email address specified in the [Microsoft Form](https://forms.office.com/Pages/ResponsePage.aspx?id=3Lt3--vGs02UAOXn9NV_scwAE4PWTPxFg9B_QZcw6HlUODhJNlNKT1VGVElRSlRTMUFCV0NaSDNIMC4u).

-The configuration points emailed above need to be put into [src/config.json](src/config.json) to take effect:
+The configuration points emailed (as per above) need to be transcribed into [src/config.json](src/config.json) to take effect:

 * *admin__FormId*
 * *ethereumContractAddress*